-- (91) According to the FIN-FSA's interpretation, chapter 3, section 4(1) of the AML Act means that supervised entities shall determine, applying a risk-based approach, from which sources and how to collect information for customer due diligence purposes when establishing the customer relationship and during the customer relationship.
-The sources may include various official sources and other reliable and independent sources, but some of the information may be collected directly from the customer. - (92) According to the FIN-FSA's interpretation, a supervised entity shall resolve applying a risk-based approach what information sources it considers credible and reliable as referred to in chapter 3, section 4(1) of the AML Act, and it shall also assess the degree of reliability of information obtained from the source.
-In order to ascertain the credibility and reliability of information, it may be necessary for the supervised entity to examine the accuracy of information from several information sources considered reliable by it. - (93) The Government bill24 describes in more detail the various sources of available information on the customer or its beneficial owner which can be utilised by obliged entities in order to comply with the customer due diligence obligation.
+- (97) According to the FIN-FSA's interpretation, chapter 3, section 4(1) of the AML Act means that supervised entities shall determine, applying a risk-based approach, from which sources and how to collect information for customer due diligence purposes when establishing the customer relationship and during the customer relationship.
+The sources may include various official sources and other credible and reliable sources, but some of the information may be collected directly from the customer. - (98) According to the FIN-FSA's interpretation, a supervised entity shall resolve applying a risk-based approach what information sources it considers credible and reliable as referred to in chapter 3, section 4(1) of the AML Act, and it shall also assess the degree of reliability of information obtained from the source.
+In order to ascertain the credibility and reliability of information, it may be necessary for the supervised entity to examine the accuracy of information from several information sources considered reliable by it. - (99) The Government bill describes in more detail the various sources of available information on the customer or its beneficial owner which can be utilised by obliged entities in order to comply with the customer due diligence obligation.
 The information sources may include for example court decisions, information reported in the media and information from official registers.
 However, obliged entities shall pay special attention to the credibility and reliability of the information source.
 If a piece of information is based on information presented in the public domain, the obliged entity should consider it with particular caution, since it does not usually have an effective possibility to assess the reliability of the source that presented the information.
-For example, caution should be applied to entering information in the customer register solely based on media reports. - (94) According to the FIN-FSA's interpretation, obtaining information on the grounds for the use of the service or product as referred to in chapter 3, section 4(1) of the AML Act means that the supervised entity shall review why the customer wants to enter a customer relationship with it, and which of the supervised entity's products and services, and how, the customer intends to use. - (95) The FIN-FSA recommends that supervised entities comply with the minimum measures listed in paragraph 4.38 of the EBA Risk Factors Guidelines to examine the nature and purpose of the customer relationship. - (96) According to the FIN-FSA's interpretation, where a supervised entity provides basic banking services referred to in chapter 15, section 6 of the Credit Institutions Act and, according to the supervised entity's risk assessment, the customer relationship does not involve higher than ordinary risk of money laundering and terrorist financing, at least the following information shall be reviewed and retained in the context of establishing and maintaining a customer relationship: - information referred to in chapter 3, section 3(2), paragraphs 1, 2 and 7 of the AML Act
+For example, caution should be applied to entering information in the customer register solely based on media reports. - (100) In applying section 2.5 of the EBA Risk Factors Guidelines, it must be considered that national legislation does not enable the processing of personal data pertaining to criminal convictions and offences or related security measures as customer due diligence information. - (101) According to the FIN-FSA's interpretation, obtaining information on the grounds for the use of the service or product as referred to in chapter 3, section 4(1) of the AML Act means that the supervised entity shall review why the customer wants to enter a customer relationship with it, and which of the supervised entity's products and services, and how, the customer intends to use. - (102) The FIN-FSA recommends that supervised entities comply with the minimum measures listed in paragraph 4.38 of the EBA Risk Factors Guidelines to examine the nature and purpose of the customer relationship. - (103) According to the FIN-FSA's interpretation, where a supervised entity provides basic banking services referred to in chapter 15, section 6 of the Credit Institutions Act and, according to the supervised entity's risk assessment, the customer relationship does not involve higher than